suites-dev/suites/packages/testbeds/jest/README.md

 ## :computer: Usage Example

-With Automock, you can streamline the test creation process and eliminate the need for manual mock setup.
 Take a look at the following example:

 ```typescript
 import { TestBed } from '@automock/jest';